nse4real/nse4real/README.md

 energy markets, and regulatory datasets.
 Currently contracting in London on AWS-based pipelines (S3, Redshift, Kafka, PostgreSQL).

-Previously at Shell Global Solutions, where I led the CoatHanger CDS-to-OSDU subsurface data migration programme across global assets and owned three workstreams within that programme:
+Previously at Shell Global Solutions, where I led the CoatHanger programme -- a migration of core well data (well names, identifiers, and key attributes) from Shell's on-premises Corporate Data Store into the cloud-based Open Subsurface Data Universe (OSDU) platform, across global assets.

 - **Entitlements & Obligations (E&O)** -- data governance and access control;
   played a core role in designing, testing, and implementing the cloud-based DMA